nhejazi/medoutcon/paper/paper.md

 parameters, through a design that tightly couples `medoutcon` with the `sl3` `R` package [@coyle-gh-sl3].
-Cross-fitting is automatically incorporated, via the `origami` `R` package [@coyle2018origami; @coyle-cran-origami], in computing the efficient estimators, allowing for some common but restrictive regularity conditions to be relaxed [@bickel1993efficient; @zheng2011cross;
+Cross-fitting is automatically incorporated, via the `origami` `R` package [@coyle2018origami; @coyle-cran-origami], in computing the efficient estimators, allowing for some common but restrictive theoretical regularity conditions to be relaxed [@bickel1993efficient; @zheng2011cross;
 @chernozhukov2017double].

 Beyond implementing the interventional (in)direct effects, `medoutcon`